 I have no responsibilities, I keep fit and save a ton of cash while I’m at it.

 I also cut out as many people in my business as possible.

 I deal with the guy who does my printing and that’s a relationship of trust.
 Things still go wrong now and then, but we resolve them.

 If a company asks me to do work, I turn them down.
 I’ve set boundaries.

 I refuse to deal with:

-I don’t want to be at the end of a phone, have deadlines, or be at the whim of dissatisfied nit-pickers.
+I don’t want to be at the end of a phone, meet deadlines, or be at the whim of dissatisfied nit-pickers.
 I’ve changed my idea of work-life balance.

-I make enough money selling my prints and that’s good enough for me.
+I make enough money selling my art prints and that’s good enough for me.

-Refusing commissions comes as a surprise to most but I never enjoyed drawing or painting other people’s pets anyway, especially the dead ones, which I might add, are most of them.
+Refusing art commissions comes as a surprise to most people, but I never enjoyed drawing or painting other people’s pets anyway.
+Especially the dead ones, which I might add, are most of them.